Instincts, gut feelings, hunches, premonitions … all of these words point to a deep capacity that we all carry inside known as intuition.

 Within your subconscious depths lie infinite wisdom, infinite power, and infinite supply of all that is necessary, which is waiting for development and expression.

-Intuition is an amazingly powerful tool – a natural gift of our biology that is ready and available to us.
-However, it’s often ignored or forgotten by us humans.
-Yet there are so many exhilarating benefits from learning how to tap into it.
-We’ll explore some benefits next.
+Intuition is an amazingly powerful tool – a natural gift of our biology that is ready and available to us at any time.

-Why Intuition is Powerful (and a Little Intimidating!)
+Why Learning to Trust Your Intuition is Powerful (and a Little Intimidating!)

 Don’t try to comprehend with your mind.
 Your minds are very limited.
 Use your intuition.– M. L’Engle